[Exclusive] Four deaths after taking Russian Sputnik V vaccine

 "I requested information about this case and ... obtained a response.
 This case is not fake," he told EUobserver on Wednesday (7 April), speaking of the 51-year old woman, who died suddenly after taking her second Sputnik V dose.

 "The case was investigated.
-No association with vaccination was found," Logunov, who recently co-authored a paper on Sputnik V safety and efficacy in British medical publication The Lancet, added.
+No association with vaccination was found," Logunov, who recently co-authored a paper on Sputnik V safety in British publication The Lancet, added.

 One of the non-fatal cases was covered by a Russian regional newspaper, PLN Pskov.